 The Gulf of Mexico (Gulf) red snapper stock is overfished and is currently under a rebuilding plan.
-Consistent with the rebuilding plan, both commercial and recreational quotas have been increased as the stock has recovered.
-The commercial sector has been managed under an individual fishing quota (IFQ) program since 2007 and landings have stayed below the commercial quota as each IFQ allocation holder is strictly monitored to ensure that they do not land more fish than pounds of allocation held in their IFQ account at the time of landing.
-The recreational sector, which has experienced quota overages and recent reductions in season length, is managed under a quota, component sub-quotas, bag and size limits, and closed seasons.
+Consistent with the rebuilding plan, both commercial and recreational annual catch limits (ACLs), also called quotas, have been increased as the stock has recovered.
+The commercial sector has been managed under an individual fishing quota (IFQ) program since 2007 and landings have stayed below the commercial ACL as each IFQ allocation holder is strictly monitored to ensure that they do not land more fish than pounds of allocation held in their IFQ account at the time of landing.
+The recreational sector, which has experienced quota overages and recent reductions in season length, is managed under an ACL, component ACLs and annual catch targets (ACTs), bag and size limits, and closed seasons.2